Rollin' (Bay City Rollers album): Line–up changes

 Despite assurances from Paton, the band were in low spirits and did not believe the record would be a commercial success, and lead singer Nobby Clark had already decided that, as a result, he would be leaving the band after finishing touring commitments with the band in Ireland.
 "Remember (Sha-La-La-La)" marked a return to prominence and commercial success for the band, debuting at number forty-seven on the singles charts in the United Kingdom on 9 February 1974, before reaching its peak position of number six on 9 March 1974.

 Given the success of the release, Paton believed that Clark may change his decision about leaving the band, and "begged" him to appear with the band on Top of the Pops to perform the song.
 Whilst Clark agreed to do the performance on Top of the Pops, Paton believed this was a signal that he had changed his mind about leaving the band, and was hopeful this would be the case for an upcoming show scheduled in Perth, however, Clark refused to perform at the concert and thereafter officially left the band.
 As previously arranged between manager Tam Paton and departing frontman Gordon Clark, Clark had flown to London to appear in the recording for the Top of the Pops broadcast, but was later advised that a "special arrangement" had been made and that the segment had already been recorded without the involvement of Clark.

 Clark was later replaced by Les McKeown as lead singer of the band, with McKeown re-recording vocals on tracks already recorded by Clark including "Remember" and "Saturday Night".
-The next single, "Shang-a-Lang" continued the bands commercial success, selling an estimated 630,000 copies per day and reached number two in the United Kingdom.
+The next single, "Shang-a-Lang" continued the band's commercial success, selling an estimated 630,000 copies per day and reached number two in the United Kingdom.
 Bell Records began accepting pre-order requests for Rollin in September ahead of its official release in October 1974.
-The album debuted on the national albums charts in the United Kingdom at number one on 12 October 1974, and spent a total of four weeks at the top spot.
+The album debuted on the national albums chart in the United Kingdom at number one on 12 October 1974, and spent a total of four weeks at the top spot.